DoTheEvo/selfhosted-apps-docker/README.md

 No docker volumes are used.
 Directories and files from the host are bind mounted in to containers.</br>
-Don't feel like I know all of the aspects of this, but I know its easier to edit a random file on a host, or backup a directory when its just there, sitting on the host.
+Don't feel like I know all of the aspects of this, but I know it's easier to edit a random file on a host, or backup a directory when it's just there, sitting on the host.

 ---